 This alternative would analyze issuing a grazing permit on the Alvord Allotment for ten years with the current terms and conditions.
 This would continue grazing management as it is currently authorized on the grazing authorization.
-No new range improvements would be constructed.
+No new range developments would be constructed.
+This alternative would result in the BLM issuing a grazing permit for 7,355 AUMs.
+The permit is estimated to allow for production of about 1,653 calves each year, with forage being provided by Alvord Allotment for 4.5 to 7 months.
+A rough estimate of how this would translate into jobs and labor income was developed using estimates from the Jarbidge RMP/Final Environmental Impact Statement (BLM 2014).
+That analysis